-National police and the military maintained procedures to address alleged torture.
+National police and the military usually upheld procedures to address alleged torture.
 All police recruits undergo training on the proportional use of force and human rights standards.
-In cases of alleged torture (and other abuse), police and the military typically conducted investigations but often did not publicly disclose either the fact or the findings of these internal investigations.
+In cases of alleged torture and other abuse, police and the military typically conducted investigations but often did not publicly disclose either the fact or the findings of these internal investigations.
 Official statements related to abuse allegations sometimes contradicted NGO accounts, and the frequent inaccessibility of areas where violence took place made confirming facts difficult.
 NGOs and other observers criticized the short prison sentences often imposed by military courts in abuse cases involving civilians or actions by off-duty soldiers.

 Aceh Province has special authority to implement sharia regulations.
-Authorities there carried out public canings for violations of sharia in cases of sexual abuse, gambling, adultery, alcohol consumption, consensual same-sex conduct, and sexual relations outside of marriage.
-Sharia does not apply to non-Muslims, foreigners, or Muslims not resident in Aceh.
+Authorities there carried out public canings for violations of sharia in cases of sexual abuse, gambling, adultery, alcohol consumption, and sexual relations outside of marriage.
+Same-sex sexual conduct is a criminal offense in Aceh, punishable by caning; there were no known cases of punishment for this crime during the year.
+Sharia should not be applied to non-Muslims, foreigners, or Muslims not resident in Aceh; however, it sometimes was.
 Non-Muslims in Aceh occasionally chose punishment under sharia because it was more expeditious and less expensive than secular procedures.
-For example, in February three non-Muslims convicted of illegal possession of alcohol requested punishment under sharia and each received 40 lashes.
-One of those punished publicly stated he did so to avoid a lengthy prison sentence.
+In February, for example, media reported three individuals convicted of facilitating online gambling were forced to choose between being whipped or paying the cash equivalent of one pound of gold.

-Canings continued to occur in public spaces despite the Aceh governor’s 2018 order that they should be executed only in prison facilities.
+Canings continued to occur in public spaces despite the Aceh governor’s 2018 order that they should occur only in prison facilities.
 Individuals sentenced to caning may receive up to 100 lashes for each crime for which they were convicted, depending on the crime and prison time served.

 Security force impunity remained a problem.
 Members of the army special forces’ Rose Team, which was involved in the kidnapping, torture, and killing of students in 1997-98, continued to serve as senior officials in the government despite being convicted and serving prison sentences for their involvement in these abuses.
-On August 12, President Widodo awarded the nation’s third-highest civilian honor to Eurico Guterres, an alleged former pro-Indonesia militia leader in East Timor.
-In 2002 Guterres was convicted and sentenced to 10 years in prison for crimes against humanity for his involvement in mass violence and killings in East Timor prior to its independence in 1999.
-In 2008, however, the Supreme Court overturned the convictions of Guterres and all others convicted on such charges.
+Some of those implicated in past abuses also received promotions or were given public awards and honors.

-Internal investigations undertaken by security forces were often opaque, making it difficult to know which units and actors were involved, especially if they occurred in Papua or West Papua.
-Internal investigations were sometimes conducted by the unit accused of the abuses, or in high-profile cases by a team sent from police or military headquarters in Jakarta.
+Internal investigations undertaken by security forces were often opaque, making it difficult to know which units and actors were involved, especially if they occurred in the Papua region.
+Internal investigations were sometimes conducted by the unit accused of the abuses or, in high-profile cases, by a team sent from police or military headquarters in Jakarta.
 Cases involving military personnel could be forwarded to a military tribunal for prosecution or, in the case of police, to public prosecutors.
-These trials lacked transparency, and the results were not always made public.
+These trials lacked transparency and the results were not always made public.
 Victims or their families may file complaints with the National Police Commission, National Commission on Human Rights, or National Ombudsman to seek an independent inquiry into the incident.
 The lack of transparent investigations and judicial processes continued to hamper accountability in multiple past cases involving security forces.
-NGOs continued to advocate for investigations and judicial resolution of historical cases of security force involvement in killings and disappearances that date back to 1965.
+NGOs continued to advocate for investigations and judicial resolution of historical cases of security force involvement in killings, disappearances, and atrocities that dated back to 1965.